-Effective 2 p.m.
-Friday, July 5, fishing with selective gear types (dip nets, beach seines, manned fish wheels, hook and line gear) is open 24 hours a day, seven days a week until further notice for summer chum, pink, and sockeye salmon.
+Fishing with selective gear types (dip nets, beach seines, manned fish wheels, hook and line gear) is open 24 hours a day, seven days a week until further notice for summer chum, pink, and sockeye salmon.
 Chinook salmon must be released alive.

-As announced previously, all gillnets, including 4-inch or smaller mesh, must be removed from the water until 8 p.m.
+As announced previously, all gillnets, including 4-inch or smaller mesh, must be removed from the water for a two-week period until 8 p.m.
 Sunday, July 14.